roartiz/Minecraft-Builder/README.md

 \+ [Tips/Tricks/Suggestions](#tips-tricks--suggestions)

 ## Mod List
+### Note: this is only a list of the functional, user-facing mods
 - AppleSkin - shows hunger (saturation)/stamina (exhaustion) information on HUD
 - Better Advancements - adds progression/tutorial system
 - BetterF3 - allows you to customise the F3 (debug) screen